summercms/dns-blocklists/README.md

 #### Support Me <a name="support"></a>

-*If you like the project and you can benefit from it, leave a star (top right) and become a [stargazer](https://github.com/hagezi/dns-blocklists/stargazers)!*
+*If you like the project and you can benefit from it, leave a :star: (top right) and become a [stargazer](https://github.com/hagezi/dns-blocklists/stargazers)!*

 ***Thanks for your support!***